 The AGM is the principal forum for dialogue with private shareholders.
-We encourage all shareholders to attend and take part.
-The Notice of AGM is sent to Shareholders at least 21 clear days before the meeting.
-All directors, whenever possible, attend the AGM and answer questions raised by investors.
+We encourage all shareholders to attend and take part subject to any conditions imposed by HM Government and otherwise to ensure netcall.com Netcall plc Annual Report and accounts for the year ended 30 June 2023 21 Governance Corporate governance statement the health and safety of our employees and shareholders.
+The Notice of AGM is sent to shareholders at least 21 clear days before the meeting.
+All Directors, whenever possible, attend the AGM and answer questions raised by investors.
 Shareholders vote on each resolution, by way of a poll.
 For each resolution, we announce the number of votes received for, against and withheld and publish them on our website.

 Take into account wider stakeholder and social responsibilities and their implications for long-term success